 The Kyoto Municipal Subway One-day Pass gives unlimited travel on the Tozai and Karasuma subway lines.
 It is priced at 600 yen for adults and 300 yen for children.

-Kyoto Sightseeing Passes are available that cover Kyoto City Buses and Kyoto Municipal Subway.
-The one-day pass is priced at 1200 yen for adults and 600 yen for children.
-The two-day pass is priced at 2000 yen for adults and 1000 yen for children.
+Kyoto Subway & Bus One-Day and Two-Day Passes are available that cover Kyoto City Buses and Kyoto Municipal Subway.
+Some sections of Kyoto Bus and Keihan Bus routes are also covered by these passes.
+The one-day pass is priced at 900 yen for adults and 450 yen for children.
+The two-day pass is priced at 1,700 yen for adults and 850 yen for children.

 The Traffica Kyoto Card is a prepaid card you can buy for 1000 yen for children and 3000 yen for adults.
 This will give you a 10% discount when you ride Kyoto City Buses and the Kyoto Municipal Subway.
 This is available from Kyoto City Bus and Subway vending machines and ticket offices.